Lacerta: Stars

 Alpha Lacertae is a blue-white hued main-sequence star of magnitude 3.8, 102 light-years from Earth.
 It has a spectral type of A1 V and is an optical double star.
 Beta Lacertae is far dimmer, a yellow giant of magnitude 4.4, 170 light-years from Earth.

 Roe 47 is a multiple star consisting of five components (magnitudes 5.8, 9.8, 10.1, 9.4, 9.8).

 ADS 16402 is a binary star system in Lacerta, around which a planet orbits with some unusual properties.
 The Jupiter-sized planet exhibits an unexpectedly low density, about the same as cork.
 This planet is dubbed HAT P-1.

 EV Lacertae is a rapidly spinning magnitude 10 red dwarf with a strong magnetic field.
 It is a flare star that can emit powerful flares potentially visible to the naked eye, thousands of times more energetic than any from Earth's sun.

 HD 215441 (22h 44m.2 / +55° 35') is known as Babcock's Magnetic Star.
 Source: Sky Catalogue 2000.0 Volume 2: Double Stars, Variable Stars and Nonstellar Objects, page xlv, chapter Glossary of Selected Astronomical Names.

 Deep-sky objects

+The constellation of Lacerta is best known for Sh 2-126, the Great Lacerta Nebula, which is a massive and faint emission nebula visible in Hydrogen alpha.

 NGC 7243 is an open cluster 2500 light-years from Earth, visible in small amateur telescopes.
 It has a few dozen "scattered" stars, the brightest of which are of the 8th magnitude.

 BL Lacertae is the prototype of the BL Lacertae objects, which appear to be dim variable stars but are actually the variable nuclei of elliptical galaxies; they are similar to quasars.
 It lent its name to a whole type of celestial objects, the BL Lacertae objects (a subtype of blazar).
 The object varies irregularly between magnitudes 14 and 17 over a few days.